ga-wdi-lessons/git-intro/readme.md

 ### A Metaphor for the Git Repo (10:30-10:40)

-After watching[this video](https://www.youtube.com/watch?v=LVAkxmZqNNE), let's think for a second about what the video is made up of and how it relates to the idea of git.
+After watching [this video](https://www.youtube.com/watch?v=LVAkxmZqNNE), let's think for a second about what the video is made up of and how it relates to the idea of git.

 ### The Git Repository (or Git Repo)